-How is benign prostatic hyperplasia diagnosed?
+How is benign prostatic hyperplasia (BPH) diagnosed?

 Your doctor will perform a digital rectal examination by inserting a gloved, lubricated finger into your rectum to feel the prostate, estimate its size and detect any hard areas that could be cancer.

 Several studies may be performed to help diagnose your condition:

-- A flow study may be conducted to measure how slow the urinary stream is compared with normal flow.
+- A flow study may be conducted to measure how slow the urinary stream is compared with normal urine flow.